Laboratory Animal Exposure Risk Assessment Program (LAERAP)

 The University of Maryland School of Medicine is committed to providing a safe working environment for all personnel, including individuals handling research animals.
 The LAERAP is designed to assess the risk for personnel involved in the direct care of laboratory animals and their living quarters as well as those individuals who have both direct and indirect contact with animals (live or dead), their viable tissues, body fluids, or wastes.

 The LAERAP is also designed to convey relevant information on the risk associated with the laboratory animal environment including physical injuries, allergens, zoonotic diseases, and hazardous agents.
-The LAERAP consists of completing a web-based, medical, health questionnaire and reviewing of the Occupational Health and Safety Program for Personnel with Laboratory Animal Contact (PDF) and the Animal Allergy Alert (Please see page 4 of the Occupational Health PDF).
+The LAERAP consists of completing a web-based, medical, health questionnaire and reviewing of the Occupational Health and Safety Program for Personnel with Laboratory Animal Contact.
 Please note that employees will be contacted by email if an appointment with a physician is required for further review of their medical history to complete the risk assessment.

 An excellent reference for personnel health and safety when working with research animals is the NCR Occupational Health and Safety in the Care and Use of Research Animals.

 Why is the LAERAP required?

 The Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals requires institutions that receive federal funds to provide occupational healthcare services to employees who work in laboratory animal facilities or have frequent contact with animals.
 This same policy requires animal care and use programs to follow the recommendations of the Guide for the Care and Use of Laboratory Animals.
 This guide not only provides guidelines and references for the welfare of research animals, but also recommends an Occupational Health and Safety Program for those working in animal facilities and having exposure to animals.